nwmsocal702/nweather/README.md

 Search arguments which include spaces must be qouted `ex: "los angeles" is a valid search term whereas los angeles is not.`

+##LICENSING
-LICENSING: This is FREE software licensed under the GNU GENERAL PUBLIC LICENSE Version 3.  http://www.gnu.org/licenses/gpl-3.0.html
+This is FREE software licensed under the GNU GENERAL PUBLIC LICENSE Version 3.  http://www.gnu.org/licenses/gpl-3.0.html

+##QUESTIONS
-QUESTIONS: To contact the developer for further questions,feature requests, feedback or to submit a bug report email nwmsocal702@gmail.com
+To contact the developer for further questions,feature requests, feedback or to submit a bug report email nwmsocal702@gmail.com